-All proposed ground disturbance work would have been expected to have a maximum excavation depth of 6 feet or less, with 6 feet for drainage, 5 feet for signage, and 3 feet for pavement work.
+All proposed ground disturbance work would have had a maximum excavation depth of 6 feet or less, with 6 feet for drainage, 5 feet for signage, and 3 feet for pavement work.

-The proposed work for this alternative would have required additional right-ofway on all sides of the intersection to accommodate these changes.
+This alternative would have required additional right-of-way on all sides of the intersection to accommodate these changes.
 Utility relocation of overhead poles and lines would have also been expected.
-No residential or business relocations were expected for this alternative.
+No residential or business relocations were needed for this alternative.

 The Caltrans Project Development Team eliminated Alternative 1 from further consideration at the draft project report constructability review meeting held on January 7, 2022, before the draft environmental document circulation.
-The team eliminated the alternative due to its failure to meet traffic safety warrants and traffic operations standards for when the project is expected to complete construction.
+The alternative was eliminated because of its failure to meet traffic safety warrants and traffic operations standards once constructed.